 Are you an editor or proofreader that needs resources for editing and proofreading LGBTQ+ content?
 Then here’s some books and websites that you might find helpful!

-What is authenticity reading?
-What is an authenticity reader?
-Why is important and who needs one?
-This blog post will look at my services as an authenticity reader of LGBTQ+ content, although you can, of course, find authenticity readers for all sorts of other content too.
+Why is authenticity reading important and who needs one?
+This blog post will look at my services as an authenticity reader of LGBTQ+ writing.